aiven/devportal/docs/products/postgresql/reference/use-of-deprecated-tls-versions.rst

-Use of Deprecated TLS Versions
+Use of deprecated TLS Versions
 ==============================

 TLS versions ``TLSv1`` and ``TLSv1.1`` are considered insecure, and are no longer supported in Aiven for PostgreSQL® deployments.

 Older services (and forks of older services) may still allow connections using these TLS versions.
-Support for these versions is deprecated, and will be removed in the future.
+Support for these versions is deprecated and will be removed in the future.

 We recommend updating clients, or configuring them to only use ``TLSv1.2`` and above.
-Please refer to the documentation for your client(s) on how to accomplish this.
+Please refer to the documentation for your PostgreSQL client(s) on how to accomplish this.

-To check the TLS versions clients are connecting with, you can query the ``pg_stat_activity``` table joined with ``pg_stat_ssl``:
+To check the TLS versions clients are connecting with, you can query the ``pg_stat_activity`` table joined with ``pg_stat_ssl``:

 .. code:: sql